Next Oxford Manager Odds: Will Still Heads Betting For United Job

-Oxford United are searching for a new manager after parting company with Gary Rowett following a difficult Championship campaign.
+Oxford are still searching for a new manager after parting company with Gary Rowett before Christmas.

-A prolonged run of poor results left the U’s firmly in the relegation zone, with performances failing to show enough attacking threat or consistency.
+One win in 10 games left United firmly in the Championship relegation zone, with performances failing to show enough attacking threat or consistency.

 With the club struggling near the foot of the table, the board opted for change in an attempt to spark a turnaround before the season drifts away.

-Survival is now the clear priority, and the next managerial decision could define Oxford’s immediate future.
+Survival is now the clear priority, and the next managerial decision could define the club’s immediate future.

-Here, we look at the main contenders and the best odds on offer.
+Here, we look at the main contenders and the latest next Oxford manager odds.

 Next Oxford United Manager Odds